 What Works Seminar Presentation - Dr. Chidiebere Ogbonnaya

 Out of Sight and out of Mind - Occupational Safety and Health Leaderhship of Distributed Workers

 Click here for a recent presentation by Dr Laura Biggart on "Does Emotional Intelligence training for child and family social workers reduce stress?"

 The presentation slides for our one-day conference on Work, Learning and Wellbeing, which took place at UEA on the 12th January 2017, can be accessed by clicking the links below.

 The ESRC funded What Works Centre for Wellbeing is a national programme supported by partners including Public Health England and Department for Work & Pensions (DWP).

-The conference brings together leading academics, early career academics, policy makers and senior practitioners to find out about the latest research from our Work, Learning and Wellbeing programme and discuss exciting new areas of research with experts in the field.
+The conference brought together leading academics, early career academics, policy makers and senior practitioners to find out about the latest research from our Work, Learning and Wellbeing programme and discuss exciting new areas of research with experts in the field.